rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/EGammaVariableCorrection/README.md

 Note that there should be a semicolon after every line but the last one.
 Also note that you can use one instance of the tool to correct electrons, converted photons and unconverted photons at the same time - just pass all the respective configuration files using the according flags to it.
 If you want to use the same configuration file for correcting a variable on different object types (i.e. (un)converted photons and electrons), you must provide it twice or three times to the tool - once using each flag.

+An example configuration file can be found in `./data/EGammaVariableCorrectionTool_ExampleConf.conf`

 ## How to change and adapt the tool (developer manual)

 This section is meant for **developers**.
 If you want to use the tool for variable correction, you should read [this section](#how-to-use-the-tool-single-and-multiple-variable-correction-user-manual) instead.